 Research shows that normal voice ranges feel comfortable when seating is spaced 4-8 feet apart.
 Closer distances feel crowded; farther apart forces shouting.

-For optimal TV viewing without eye strain, position seating 1.2 to 1.6 times the diagonal screen size from the television.
+For good TV viewing without eye strain, position seating 1.2 to 1.6 times the diagonal screen size from the television.

 The viewing angle should not exceed 15 degrees upward to prevent neck strain.